KYRGYZSTAN

 Statue in Balykchy

-A scenic tourist train is one of the best ways to travel to Balykchy from Bishkek, especially during the summer high season when it operates.
-This train service is one of the few features that helps put Balykchy on the map for many visitors.
-The journey takes about four hours, with large windows offering passengers a comfortable and enjoyable sightseeing experience.
+A scenic tourist train is one of the best ways to travel from Bishkek to Balykchy, particularly during the summer high season when it operates.
+The service is one of the few things helping to put Balykchy on the map for visitors.
+The journey takes around four hours, with large windows offering comfortable sightseeing along the way.

-There are several classes available, including a luxurious VIP/Salon carriage, but I travelled in the more affordable Lux class, which was perfectly adequate.
-The Lux class also gave me the chance to interact with the very friendly local travellers.
-A Lux ticket costs around five dollars.
-The train departs for Balykchy in the morning and returns in the early evening.
-You can check the schedule and book tickets online at the Kyrgyzstan Railways website, though be aware that schedules may change.
+There are several classes available, including a luxurious VIP/Salon carriage, though I travelled in the more affordable Lux class, which was perfectly adequate.
+It also provided a chance to interact with very friendly local travellers.
+A Lux ticket costs around five US dollars.
+The train departs Bishkek in the morning and returns in the early evening.
+Tickets can be booked through the Kyrgyzstan Railways website, though schedules may change.

-In addition to the tourist train, other public transport options to explore Issyk-Kul include infrequent bus services and more frequent shared taxis.
-Although these shared taxis can be cramped, most of the trips are relatively short, often taking only an hour or two, so your legs may not be too numb at the end of the trip.
+In addition to the tourist train, other public transport options around Issyk-Kul include infrequent bus services and more frequent shared taxis.
+While these taxis can be cramped, most journeys are relatively short — often only an hour or two — so your legs may not be too numb by the end of the trip.

 Иссык-Куль Балыкчы Ысык-Көл 巴雷克奇 伊塞克湖 バルクチ イシク・クル 발륵치 이식쿨 بالقشي إيسيك كول Bishkek train Balykchy